Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 - "PCA assumes zero-centered data.
 Setting this true improves component quality."

 **Oversampling (20):**
-- "This is specific to Randomized PCA—the algorithm oversamples during randomized SVD."
+- "This is specific to Randomized PCAï¿½the algorithm oversamples during randomized SVD."
 - "Higher values = more stable but slower.
 20 is recommended default."

 **Threshold:**
-- "Development: 0.85 (sensitive—more alerts, higher false positives)."
+- "Development: 0.85 (sensitiveï¿½more alerts, higher false positives)."
-- "Production: 0.90 (balanced—fewer false positives)."
+- "Production: 0.90 (balancedï¿½fewer false positives)."
 - "We tune this based on ROC curve analysis on validation data."

 **How We Tuned:**